DonMVB/aws/AWS_Assoc_SAA_C02.md

 - The main components of DyanmoDB are:
   - a collection which serves as the foundational table
   - a document which is equivalent to a row in a SQL database
-  - key-value pairs which are the fields within the document or row
+  - key-value pairs which are the fields within the document or row - does really well with GET/PUT operations
 - The convenience of non-relational DBs is that each row can look entirely different based on your use case.
 There doesn't need to be uniformity.
 For example, if you need a new column for a particular entry you don't also need to ensure that that column exists for the other entries.
 - DyanmoDB supports both document and key-value based models.
 It is a great fit for mobile, web, gaming, ad-tech, IoT, etc.
+- Provisioned throughput is measured in Read Capacity Units (RCU) and Write Capacity Units (WCU).
+  - RCU: you get one 'strong' read / second, or you can relax and double.
+  - WCU: one write per second, up to 1 KB in size (better design that data structure well!)
 - DynamoDB is stored via SSD which is why it is fast.
 - It is spread across 3 geographically distinct data centers.
 - The default consistency model is Eventually Consistent Reads, but there are also Strongly Consistent Reads.